Emery Kaison at 2024 VIC Figure Skating Championships

 • Hollins Trophy Elementary Boys Champion (2024)

 He has also performed with Stars On Ice Australia at Bondi Fest, Campbelltown Chill Fest, and Darling Harbour Winter Fest.
+Schedules of shows will be released on the By Season during the winter season.

 Skill Development